mbstuart/msc-project/readme.txt

 #### Loading in new data
 1. Type in the following into the web browser 'http://localhost:5000/api/data-load'.
 This will trigger the data loading process.
 This should take around 4 hours.

+### Acknowledgements
+The following file incorporates code from the github project 'theguardian-api-python' (https://github.com/prabhath6/theguardian-api-python): /services/data_extractor/guardian_connector.py.
+This was directly copied rather than imported as a library due to issues arising from attempting to install it in the normal way.

+All other files have been written by the author (Matthew Burnett-Stuart)